Leo-tumo/so_long/README.md

 ## Description
  This project is a very small 2D game.
-It is built to make you work with textures, sprites.
+It is built to make us work with textures, sprites.
 And some very basic gameplay elements.

 ## How play the game
 To play this game you can use any map of your choice as long follow the following rules:

 * The extension need be `.ber`
-* Its must be rectangular, surrounded by wall `1`
+* It must be rectangular, surrounded by wall `1`
 * Must have only one exit, only one player and at least one collectible
 * Characters allowed: